bitovi/app-staffing/README.md

 In the project directory, you can run:

-# Generating the Production based Docker Image:
+### Generating a Production based Docker Image:

 `docker build -f ./Dockerfile -t Any-repo-name/Any-image-name .`

-# Building the Production based Docker Container:
+### Building a Production based Docker Container:

 `docker run --rm -it -p 3000:3000 Any-repo-name/Any-image-name`

-# Generating a Development based Docker Image
+### Generating a Development based Docker Image

 `docker build -f ./Dockerfile.dev -t Any-dev-repo-name/Any-dev-image-name .`

-# Building a Development based Docker Container:
+### Building a Development based Docker Container:

 `docker run --rm -it -p 3000:3000 Any-dev-repo-name/Any-dev-image-name`

-# Generating a Production based App via Docker-compose
+### Generating a Production based App via Docker-compose

-### `docker-compose -f ./docker-compose.yml up`
+ `docker-compose -f ./docker-compose.yml up`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-# Generating a Development based App via Docker-compose
+### Generating a Development based App via Docker-compose

-### `docker-compose -f ./docker-compose.dev.yml up`
+ `docker-compose -f ./docker-compose.dev.yml up`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.